Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

-A Vital Culture UK programme in partnership with the National Science & Media Museum - delivered across six Bradford schools, February 2025 - March 2026.
+A Vital Culture UK programme in partnership with the National Science & Media Museum — delivered across 10 Bradford schools, 2023–2026.

 Project Overview